Asingjr2/aws_lab_elb/README.md

 ### Test
 - To test successful deployment of aws cloud resources head to EC2 section of console
-- Copy `public_ip4` into console and out basic message...you can refresh page to should automatic distribution of traffic to different servers by comparing instance id
+- Copy `Public DNS` or `IPv4 Public` into console and out basic message...you can refresh page to should automatic distribution of traffic to different servers by comparing instance id
 ![EC2_Console](/ec2_console.jpg)